Spring Grove, Virginia

-Spring Grove is an unincorporated community in Surry County, Virginia, United States.
+Spring Grove is an unincorporated community primarily in Surry County, Virginia, United States.
+However, mailing addresses with a Spring Grove place name also exist in Prince George County.
 Spring Grove is located at the junction of Virginia State Route 10 and Virginia State Route 40, 7.9 mi west-northwest of Surry.
 Spring Grove has a post office with ZIP code 23881.

 The Glebe House of Southwark Parish was listed on the National Register of Historic Places in 1976.